-The surgeon will then make two to five small cuts (each about 2 to 4cm long) on your chest.
+The surgeon will then make three to five small cuts (each about 2 to 4cm long) on your chest.
 One cut will be for a thoracoscope (telescope) to look around inside your chest and the other cuts will be for the instruments to perform the procedure.

-Once the surgeon has found the abnormal lesion, they will use a stapling device to separate the lobe of the lung with the lesion in from the rest of the lung.
-They will then remove it from your chest.
-The lobe will then be sent to the laboratory for testing.
+Once the surgeon has found the abnormal lesion, they will use a stapling device to remove the segment of the lung with the lesion in.
+The segment will then be sent to the laboratory for testing.